sbastidasr/Notebooks/js.md

 ## eval DONT USE Unless you can absolutely trust JSON.

--Compiles and returns the result
+- Compiles and returns the result
--Is what the browser uses to convert strings into actions.
+- Is what the browser uses to convert strings into actions.

 ```js
 eval(string)
 ```

--same as New function Functtion
+- same as New function Functtion

 ## (global) Object

--container for global vars and all built in objects -On browsers window is the global.
+- container for global vars and all built in objects
+- On browsers window is the global.
--sometimes 'this' points to it. *var global = this;*
+- sometimes 'this' points to it. *var global = this;*

 **this is evil**

--Functions and vars can crash with each other.
+- Functions and vars can crash with each other.
--try to reduce its use
+- try to reduce its use
--vars without var are global.
+- vars without var are global.
--Create ONE global object and place everything there.
+- Create ONE global object and place everything there.

 ## Encapsulation

--Has no leakage
+- Has no leakage
--Only shows what we want to return.
+- Only shows what we want to return.
--Uses closures
+- Uses closures
--makes all vars private.
+- makes all vars private.

 ```js
 YAHOO.Trivia = function () {